thoschuller/ec-ariel/docs/source/extra_info.md

 ### Run Experiments Using the GUI
 For a more detailed explanation on how the GUI works and how to use it check out the {doc}`GUI`.

 The way the GUI works is in the form of a "Node Editor".
-This allows you to highly customise your experiments without needing ot write code.
+This allows you to highly customize your experiments without needing ot write code.
 As you can see in the example (although simplified), you can create nodes with your parameters (population size, generations etc) and evolutionary operators (crossover, mutation etc) and link them to create the complete evolutionary process.

 ![GUI](../resources/GUI.png)